TobiasNagel01/tailwind-buttons/readme.md

 ```html
 <x-button::blue text="TestButton">
 ```
-*You can also put your own HTML Content inside this slot, for example to add a loading Spinner instead of text*\s\s
+*You can also put your own HTML Content inside this slot, for example to add a loading Spinner instead of text*

 **Route:**
 ```html